 Common Name: Tea Tree

-Melaleuca hypericifolia is a Evergreen Shrub up to 3.00 metres tall.
+Melaleuca hypericifolia is an evergreen shrub that can grow up to 3.00 metres tall.

 Australia - New South Wales, S. Queensland.